Click here to listen to my over-the-top reading of my post. PS You gonna like it…

 Ya, it ain’t no secret that I am and have always been a rabid feminist, keeping my eyes peeled and my ears open for inequities, inequalities, and intolerance.
 My greatest contribution to the gender battle began at home, raising three sons.
-I felt it was my duty to learn my boys right concerning what it is and how it is to be a woman and what it looks like to put on the gloves every morning to face an often unacknowledged and mostly invisible battle, all to be seen and considered fairly, on the same plane as a man (stepping down from the soapbox).
+I felt it my duty to learn my boys right concerning what it is and how it is to be a woman and what it looks like to put on the gloves every morning to face an often unacknowledged and mostly invisible battle just to be seen and considered fairly, on the same plane as a man (stepping down from the soapbox).
 Every now and again, they jibe on me, but I don’t mind.

 That’s my boy.

 The three of us went from the waterfront up the hill to Brunswick Street where we split, me heading back to my Propeller office to ponder all that is beer, while Graham and Sara continued to poke about the day.